Lyrebird: Vocalizations and mimicry

-Both species of lyrebird produced elaborate lyrebird-specific vocalisations including 'whistle songs'.
-Males also sing songs specifically associated with their song and dance displays.
+Both species of lyrebirds produce elaborate, lyrebird-specific vocalisations, including whistle songs.
+Males also sing songs specifically associated with their song-and-dance displays.

 One researcher, Sydney Curtis, has recorded flute-like lyrebird calls in the vicinity of the New England National Park.
-Similarly, in 1969, a park ranger, Neville Fenton, recorded a lyrebird song which resembled flute sounds in the New England National Park, near Dorrigo in northern coastal New South Wales.
-After much detective work by Fenton, it was discovered that in the 1930s, a flute player living on a farm adjoining the park used to play tunes near his pet lyrebird.
+Similarly, in 1969, a park ranger, Neville Fenton, recorded a lyrebird song that resembled flute sounds in the New England National Park, near Dorrigo in northern coastal New South Wales.
+After much detective work, Fenton discovered that in the 1930s, a flute player living on a farm adjoining the park used to play tunes near his pet lyrebird.
 The lyrebird adopted the tunes into his repertoire, and retained them after release into the park.
 Neville Fenton forwarded a tape of his recording to Norman Robinson.
 Because a lyrebird is able to carry two tunes at the same time, Robinson filtered out one of the tunes and put it on the phonograph for the purposes of analysis.
 One witness suggested that the song represents a modified version of two popular tunes in the 1930s: "The Keel Row" and "Mosquito's Dance".
 Musicologist David Rothenberg has endorsed this information.
 However, a "flute lyrebird" research group (including Curtis and Fenton) formed to investigate the veracity of this story found no evidence of "Mosquito Dance" and only remnants of "Keel Row" in contemporary and historical lyrebird recordings from this area.
-Neither were they able to prove that a lyrebird chick had been a pet, although they acknowledged compelling evidence on both sides of the argument.
+Neither was able to prove that a lyrebird chick had been a pet, although they acknowledged compelling evidence on both sides of the argument.

 Status and conservation

 Until the 2019–2020 Australian bushfire season, superb lyrebirds were not considered threatened in the short to medium term.
-Concern has since grown as early analyses have shown the extent of destruction of the lyrebird's preferred wet-forest habitats, which in less intense previous bushfire seasons have been spared, in large part due to their moisture content.
-Albert's lyrebird has a very restricted habitat and had been listed as vulnerable by the IUCN, but because the species and its habitat were carefully managed, the species was re-assessed to near threatened in 2009.
+Concern has since grown, as early analyses have shown the extent of destruction of the lyrebird's preferred wet-forest habitats, which in less intense previous bushfire seasons have been spared, in large part due to their moisture content.
+Albert's lyrebird has a very restricted habitat and had been listed as vulnerable by the IUCN, but because the species and its habitat were carefully managed, the species was reassessed to near threatened in 2009.
 The superb lyrebird had already been seriously threatened by habitat destruction in the past.
 Its population had since recovered, but the 2019–2020 bushfires damaged much of its habitat, which may lead to a reclassification of its status from "common" to "threatened".
 Beyond this new threat are the long-term vulnerabilities to predation by cats and foxes, as well as human population pressure on its habitat.